Lucire Lucire home page / Fashion / / Volante: travel features and news / Living / Lucire: Insider blog

 You can read the statement from the Association of University Staff’s president, Assoc Prof Maureen Montgomery, via Scoop.
 I think she was pretty persistent, sending it out to the NZPA as well as other news sources—she really disliked the story.

-I respect her right to hold an opinion and I think she was right to circulate it, but I wonder just how it might benefit the Association of University Staff, or any institution promoting tertiary issues.
+I respect her right to hold an opinion and I think she was right to circulate it, but I wonder just how it might bene?t the Association of University Staff, or any institution promoting tertiary issues.

 A lot of the arguments are addressed in our own release, which pageant director Val Lott asked me to write.
 I was more than happy to put the record straight, something that Dr Montgomery gave me a good opportunity to do.